VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 ### Design Process

-Considering all the group memebers of the project are electrical engeers, we desided to go with a rather basic mechanical design which ended up being rather complex after muliple iterations.
+Considering all the group members of the project are electrical engineers, we decided to go with a rather basic mechanical design which ended up being rather complex after muliple iterations.
 The mechanical design of the robot was largely based upon two parameters:

 1. adhere to the [kinematics](https://github.com/VincentPierc/Rob-Boss_Painting-Bot#kinematics) of the program we were implementing
     - this required lighter components to be used towards the end of the arm because of the large amount of leverage being produced by the arm being suspended in air